stackus/ftgogo/README.md

 ### CQRS

 Each service divides the requests it receives into commands and queries.
 Using a simple design described [here](https://threedots.tech/post/basic-cqrs-in-go/) by [Three Dots Labs](https://threedotslabs.com/) all of our handlers can be setup to use a command or query.

+> While most application commands in this repository will adhere to the "commands return nothing" rule, some commands return simple scalar values, mostly entity ids, in addition to the error and I am OK with that.

 ### Event Sourcing